Isaac H. Elliott

-Isaac Hughes Elliott was an American Brevet Brigadier General who participated in the American Civil War.
+Isaac Hughes Elliott (January 25, 1837 – December 3, 1922) was an American Brevet Brigadier General who participated in the American Civil War.
 He commanded the 33rd Illinois Infantry Regiment across several battles of the Vicksburg campaign.
 Elliott was also the Adjutant general of Illinois from 1880 to 1884.

 Early life

-Elliott was born on June 25, 1837, at Princeton, Illinois as the son of John Elliott and Mary Hughes Elliott and both were of Irish origin.
+Elliott was born on January 25, 1837, on a farm in Dover Township, Bureau County, Illinois near Princeton as the son of John Elliott and Mary Hughes Elliott and both were of Irish origin.
 Elliott spent his childhood attending pioneer schools as well as being a farmer and rancher.
-In October 1857, Elliot attended the University of Michigan at the Phi Alpha Literary Society courses before graduating in June 1861.
+In October 1857, Elliot attended the University of Michigan at the Phi Alpha Literary Society courses before graduating with a Bachelor of Arts degree in June 1861.

 American Civil War

 On September 2, 1861, Elliott entered service as a captain of the 33rd Illinois Infantry Regiment but was wounded and captured on October 15, 1861, but was exchanged in May 1862.
 On May 30, 1863, Elliott was promoted to major and sent to participate in the Vicksburg campaign and several battles within it.
 After being promoted to Lieutenant Colonel on September 13, 1864, Elliott was brevetted Brigadier general on March 13, 1865, for his services at the battles of Port Gibson, Champion Hill, Big Black River Bridge, Vicksburg and Spanish Fort.
 Elliott was promoted to a full colonel on September 30, 1865, before being honorably mustered out in November 1865.